0xStian/IntrusionKit/README.md

 # IntrusionKit
-An easy to use hacking tool-kit for begginers to experienced penetration testers.
+An easy to use hacking tool-kit for begginers and experienced penetration testers.